OUR CUSTOMARY CODE.

 “WHAT did you call me?
 Do you know who I am? ..” he got no further because Maria saw what was happening and rushed up to the official and in a tone of genuine apology said ,

 “Oh is my poor brother having one of his turns again?
 You know it is a strain, but we do try.
-If you wish to know he is Italian on his mother’s side but Australian on his father’s.
+If you wish to know he is Italian by birth and on his mother’s side, but Australian on his father’s.
 He suffers from mental hyper egotism and breaks out in the strangest sentences from time to time.
 His name is Jean Thomas.”

 “Oh, poor kid I am sorry.
 I had better talk to your parents about him, Miss Thomas.
 Now what is your name please?”
-My oldest child must have decided to really make the most of the situation because in many ways she had the best sense of humour in the family.
+My oldest child must have started it all because in many ways she had the best sense of humour in the family.
 She decided to carry on the exercise in driving the customs official insane.

 “You see it is trying to be made possible for any child to choose the nationality of their brothers or sisters and in my case that adds up to quite a few.
 I have written personally to the secretary General, a good friend of the family, suggesting that I should be allowed to choose the nationality of any country visited by Mama while she was pregnant with me, but as that comes to thirty four he has not yet replied!”
 The official was at the hair tearing out stage and merely showed Maria the form and asked her to sign it to say it was correct.
 He had taken other details, like age etc, from her passport.